htxsg/kubapp/README.md

 aks-default-30452755-vmss000001   Ready    agent   24m   v1.22.6
 ```

-3. The configuration of the service is described in `azure-vote-all-in-one-redis.yaml'.
+2. The configuration of the service is described in `azure-vote-all-in-one-redis.yaml'.
 Edit lines 19 and 60 to replace with the correct image name based on the ACR we created:
 ```
         image: kubappaksdevacr.azurecr.io/example/redis
         image: kubappaksdevacr.azurecr.io/example/vote
 ```

-4. Create a namespace `vote` and deploy services to AKS cluster:
+3. Create a namespace `vote` and deploy services to AKS cluster:
 ```
 $ kubectl create namespace vote
 $ kubectl apply -f azure-vote-all-in-one-redis.yaml -n=vote
 ```

-5. Check ii services are running:
+4. Check if services are running:
 ```
 $ kubectl get service -n=vote
 NAME               TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)        AGE